Reforestation Projects: The June 2021 Update

 We're inspired by the resilience and determination of everyone involved, including landowners who lost everything in the fires and have to rebuild from the ground up.
 As the Western United States continues to experience drought conditions and long periods of dry weather, wildfires are going to keep happening, but everywhere we can, we'll be there planting trees to help restore fire-damaged forests!

 Thanks for tuning in to our update, we'll see you next month!
 Miss us already?
 Check out the One Tree Planted Youtube channel for more awesome videos.
 And don't forget, we have plenty of other awesome tree planting projects like these.
-Choose a reforestation project and plant a tree today!
+Support reforestation today!

 $ USD